What to Bring – A Checklist

 If you believe you will be eligible for Wisconsin Homestead Credit, bring the following:

-- Original and unaltered rent certificate and/or copy of 2016 property tax bill.
+- Original and unaltered rent certificate and/or copy of tax year property tax bill.

-- Printout of any Wisconsin Works (W2) payments received in 2016.
+- Printout of any Wisconsin Works (W2) payments received during the tax year.

 - County Relief, Kinship Care, or other cash public assistance received.

-- SSA, SSI, SSI-E or Caretaker supplement received.
+- SSA, SSDI, SSI, SSI-E or Caretaker supplement received.

 - Child support or maintenance payments received.